o3de/o3de.org/content/docs/user-guide/features/interactivity/physics/nvidia-blast/process-blast-asset.md

 When blast assets are processed automatically, a blast slice asset is created that adds the blast mesh chunks to the **Blast Family Mesh Data** component\.
 If you have a blast asset with dozens of chunks, automatic processing with the Python asset builder for NVIDIA Blast can save some time\.

 **Note**
 Automatically processing assets for NVIDIA Blast requires that your project has been built with the **Python Asset Builder** and **EditorPythonBidnings** gems enabled\.
-For more information, see [Python Asset Builder gem](/docs/user-guide/features/assets/builder/_index.md)\.
+For more information, see [Python Asset Builder gem](/docs/userguide/assets/process/python/_index.md)\.

 **To process Blast assets automatically**

 1. Copy the `.blast` and `.fbx` files for your Blast asset into an asset directory in your project\.

-1. Start O3DE Editor\. **Asset Processor** detects the `.blast` and `.fbx` files and generates the runtime mesh assets, a blast asset, and a blast slice asset\.
+1. Start Lumberyard Editor\. **Asset Processor** detects the `.blast` and `.fbx` files and generates the runtime mesh assets, a blast asset, and a blast slice asset\.

 1. You can verify that the assets have processed successfully in the **Jobs** tab of **Asset Processor**\.
 If you need to reprocess the assets, do the following: